Here are some common and important questions about our Plant Medicine Retreats.

 Can I check email or receive phone calls or text messages during the retreat?

 Yes you can.
-We do not have WiFi at our retreat venue, however, there is a beautiful cafe just a 5 min walk away from “Petra” where you can use WiFi.
+We do not have WiFi at our retreat venue, however, there is a beautiful cafe just a 5 min walk away from “” where you can use WiFi.
+For anything urgent we also can provide our 4g Connection (Hotspot) sometimes family members need to keep in touch, etc.

 Can I bring a musical instrument?